middletemplelibrary/Watchmen-Charlies-Peelers/README.md

 ## Nightwatchmen and Nightwalkers (1500-1600)

 Watchmen were ill-equipped, poorly paid and often corrupt, inept figures of ridicule.
 They were expected to check those passing through the gates and keep the streets as empty as possible.
-The Nightwatchmen had an often complex relationship with the Nightwalkers they were intended to police, as nightwalking continued to be at least indirectly criminalized until the nineteenth century.\
+The Nightwatchmen had an often complex relationship with the Nightwalkers they were intended to police, as nightwalking continued to be at least indirectly criminalized until the nineteenth century.<br>
 ‘These incumbents, who often had a job in the daytime too, tended to be desperate for any kind of employment.
 They were by no means qualified or trained to patrol the streets.
 And they didn't have a uniform.
-Instead, they put on thick, dark cloaks or coats to insulate them from the cold, and shrouded their heads in hats or long pieces of rag. […]\
+Instead, they put on thick, dark cloaks or coats to insulate them from the cold, and shrouded their heads in hats or long pieces of rag. […]<br>
-Furthermore, though some of them carried halberds or staffs, they were often armed with no more than candle-lanterns […] It is therefore not a complete overstatement to claim that public order in the metropolis at night in the sixteenth and seventeenth centuries depended on elderly, infirm, often inebriated, occasionally nefarious individuals […]\
+Furthermore, though some of them carried halberds or staffs, they were often armed with no more than candle-lanterns […] It is therefore not a complete overstatement to claim that public order in the metropolis at night in the sixteenth and seventeenth centuries depended on elderly, infirm, often inebriated, occasionally nefarious individuals […]<br>
-On the mean streets of the sixteenth and seventeenth centuries, before the introduction of public lighting, but perhaps right up to the introduction of a professional metropolitan police force in the early nineteenth century, nightwalkers and nightwatchmen, dressed alike in tattered, ragged clothes, could be hard to discriminate.’\
+On the mean streets of the sixteenth and seventeenth centuries, before the introduction of public lighting, but perhaps right up to the introduction of a professional metropolitan police force in the early nineteenth century, nightwalkers and nightwatchmen, dressed alike in tattered, ragged clothes, could be hard to discriminate.’<br>
 Beaumont, Matthew.
 Nightwalking: A Nocturnal History of London.
 London: Verso, 2016.
 <param ve-image
 label="Griffiths, Arthur.
 Mysteries of police and crime.
 In three volumes.
 London: Cassell, 1901-1902."